 To perform the survey, we will follow recommendations on conducting transparent and comprehensive reviews outlined in the PRISMA framework (Page et al. 2021).
 We will utilize a semi-automated workflow (modified from Pham et al. 2021) by developing a suitable dictionary of terms that can be used to discriminate among the motifs shown in Figure x.
 This will require integration of the theoretical criteria described above with criteria for describing experimental and observational studies, as defined by previous work on higher-order and trait-mediated interactions in ecology (refs).
-This dictionary will be ‘seeded’ by key terms (such as …) based on the expertise of Co-PIs RDH and MAL, and will be enhanced by consultation with other scientists who study such interactions.
-We will use text-mining methods based on these key terms together with criteria for quality control (scope of peer-reviewed journals, ranges of dates, etc.) to quantify the scope of evidence for our study (we anticipate this to result in a large number of studies).
+This dictionary will be ‘seeded’ by key terms such as ‘higher order interaction’, ‘interaction modification’ etc. based on the expertise of Co-PIs RDH and MAL, and will be enhanced by consultation with other scientists who study such interactions.
+We will use text-mining methods based on these key terms together with criteria for quality control (scope of peer-reviewed journals, ranges of dates, etc.) to quantify the scope of evidence for our study (we anticipate this to result in a large number of studies) using text-mining software such as DistillerSR (Gartelehner et al. 2019) and ASReview (vand de Schoot et al. 2021).
 To evaluate the adequacy of the dictionary and text-mining methods, we will select a smaller random subset of studies to evaluate by hand.
 If we are not satisfied with the automated methods, we will work to refine our dictionaries and other selection criteria in an iterative way until we find that there is adequate agreement between our hand-curated data and the algorithm.
 We will then tabulate and categorize these studies according to criteria that allow a meta-analysis around selected questions.

 Although we anticipate that our questions will evolve somewhat as we get through Aim 1 above, at this point we anticipate focusing on the following questions: